 In addition, the partnership assists remote communities affected by leprosy in Eastern Shan State with new leprosy case detection and ulcer care, develops agricultural livelihoods, and provides infrastructure such as hydro-electricity, sanitary latrines and safe water supplies.

 Anandaban Hospital is the main leprosy referral hospital in Nepal, providing free healthcare and leprosy research.
 Some of the hospital was damaged during the 2015 earthquake in Nepal, meaning that buildings are no longer safe.
-We are partnering with Article 25 to build a new earthquake-resilient Trauma Centre for the hospital campus.
+We have partnered with Article 25 to build a new earthquake-resilient Trauma Centre for the hospital campus.

-The new building will accommodate an accident and emergency department, operating theatres and a maternity unit.
-It will also include a rainwater harvesting system and a biodigester wastewater and sewage management system.
+The new building features an accident and emergency department, operating theatres and a maternity unit, as well as a rainwater harvesting system and a biodigester wastewater and sewage management system.